cambridge-cares/TheWorldAvatar/ontology-tools/CMCLABoxManagement/chemaboxwriters/README.md

 - QC_LOG_TO_QC_JSON
   - input type: QC_LOG - the quantum calculation log files (currently only Gaussian G03, G06, G09, G16 are supported)
   - output type: QC_JSON - a generic quantum calculations json file
+  - prefixes: None - this lists defined handler prefixes
-  - handler_configs: None - this lists the handler configs that can be set in the config file
+  - handler_kwargs: None - this lists supported handler parameters (optional and required)
 - QC_JSON_TO_OS_JSON
   - input type: QC_JSON
   - output type: OS_JSON - an intermediate ontospecies meta json file
-  - handler_configs:
   - prefixes:
     - spec_pref (str) REQUIRED - prefix used to set the ontospecies IRI (ontospecies_IRI = spec_pref + "Species_" + random_id)
   - handler_kwargs:
-      - random_id (str) OPTIONAL - random id used in all the ontospecies instances, if not provided, randomly generated as uuid
+    - random_id (str) OPTIONAL - random id used in all ontospecies instances, if not provided, randomly generated
     - enth_of_form (str) OPTIONAL - enthalpy of formation value, not included in the abox if omitted
     - enth_of_form_unit (str) OPTIONAL - enthalpy of formation unit, not included in the abox if omitted
     - enth_of_form_phase (str) OPTIONAL - phase that the enthalpy of formation entry corresponds to, not included in the abox if omitted
     - enth_of_form_ref_temp (str) OPTIONAL - enthalpy of formation reference temperature, not included in the abox if omitted
     - enth_of_form_ref_temp_unit (str) OPTIONAL - enthalpy of formation reference temperature unit, not included in the abox if omitted
     - enth_of_form_provenance (str) OPTIONAL - enthalpy of formation provencance, not included in the abox if omitted
 - OS_JSON_TO_OS_CSV
   - input type: OS_JSON
   - output type: OS_CSV - an intermediate ontospecies csv file
-  - handler_configs:
   - prefixes:
     - spec_pref (str) REQUIRED
     - onto_spec (str) REQUIRED - OntoSpecies ontology prefix
     - gain_pref (str) REQUIRED - Gainesville Core ontology prefix
     - onto_kin  (str) REQUIRED - OntoKin ontology prefix
     - table_pref (str) REQUIRED - PeriodicTable ontology prefix
     - unit_pref (str) REQUIRED - QUDT ontology prefix
+  - handler_kwargs: None
 - OS_CSV_TO_OS_OWL
   - input type: OS_CSV
   - output type: OS_OWL - the ontospecies owl file
+  - prefixes: None
-  - handler_configs: None
+  - handler_kwargs: None

 <a>